colbylwilliams/Azure.Mobile/README.md

 # Azure.Mobile

-**Azure.Mobile is a framework for rapidly creating iOS and android apps with modern, highly-scalable backends on Azure.**
+**[Azure.Mobile](https://aka.ms/mobile) is a framework for rapidly creating iOS and android apps with modern, highly-scalable backends on Azure.**

-The objective of the framework is to:
+**Azure.Mobile has two simple objectives:**

-1. Enable developers to create, configure, deploy all necessary backend services fast — ideally under 10 minutes with only a few clicks
+1. **Enable developers to create, configure, deploy all necessary backend services fast — ideally under 10 minutes with only a few clicks**
-2. Provide native iOS and android SDKs with delightful APIs to interact with the services
+2. **Provide native iOS and android SDKs with delightful APIs to interact with the services**

 ## What's included?